thescientress/web-dev/index.md

 <Section id="sophia" type="alt">

 ## Safe Smart Contract Development with Sophia
-Sophia is functional Smart Contract language in the ML family.
+Sophia is a functional Smart Contract language in the ML family.
 It is strongly-typed and has a restricted mutable state.
 Sophia is a Ocaml-like language with syntax mostly resembling that of Reason.

 ::: slot body